muffinista/before-dawn/docs/preferences.md

 computer is idle for a long time.
 - *Lock screen after running?* -- If you want your computer to lock once the screensaver starts running, you can use this option.
-- *Disable when on batter?* -- You can toggle this so that Before Dawn won't run if your computer is running on battery power.
+- *Disable when on battery?* -- You can toggle this so that Before Dawn won't run if your computer is running on battery power.
 - *Auto start on login?* -- should Before Dawn start automatically when your computer starts?